-Next International Day of FamiliesMonday, 15 May 2023
+Next International Day of FamiliesWednesday, 15 May 2024

 History of International Day of Families

-Families and the issues that affect them have been one of the focuses of the United Nations since 1983, when the Economic and Social Council of the UN highlighted to the Secretary-General the importance of drawing attention to the problems and needs of families around the world.
-In 1985, a request was put in by the same council for the UN to consider starting a global campaign aimed at Governments and other organizations, as well as the public, to focus on the issue of "Families in the development process".
+In 1983 the Economic and Social Council of the UN highlighted to the Secretary-General the importance of drawing attention to the problems and needs of families around the world.
+Two years later the UN was asked to consider starting a global campaign aimed at Governments and other organizations, as well as the public, to focus on the issue of "Families in the development process".